psygo/magi/tasks.md

 # Tasks

-1. [ ] Creator points on the node, and comment cards
+1. [ ] Fix update of the voting component
-1. [ ] Comment on the Info Card
+1. [ ] Voting on the node card dialog
+1. [ ] Guards for only altering your own content

+## Second Version

 1. [ ] Push IDs to the URL path
+1. [ ] Edit Excalidraw Controls
 1. [ ] Number of Comments on the info detail
-1. [ ] Edit Excalidraw Controls
 1. [ ] List connections on a node on the info card
-1. [ ] Guards for only altering your own content

-## Second Gen

 1. [ ] Throttling
 1. [ ] `<iframe>` and other solutions
    1. [ ] For YouTube at least, it's possible to simply use the [thumbnails](https://stackoverflow.com/a/2068371/4756173)